Developer blog

 Cost & limits

-• One balance covers both the dashboard and the API — minutes billed = video
+• One balance covers both the dashboard and the API.
+Minutes billed equal the video duration, and transcribe costs half.

-• Max source length: 30 minutes per job.
+• Max source length is 60 minutes per job.

 Get your key

-That's the whole integration — submit, poll, download.
-Grab a key and ship it:
+That's the whole integration: submit, poll, download.
+Grab a key and ship it at dubanyvideo.com/api.